act-rules/act-rules.github.io/_rules/SC1-2-video-transcript.md

 ### Applicability

-The rule applies to any [non-streaming](#non-streaming) `video` element [visible on the page](#visible-on-the-page) where the video contains audio.
+The rule applies to every [non-streaming](#non-streaming) `video` element that is [visible](#visible) where the video contains audio.

-### Expectation 1
+### Expectation

-A text transcript is available for the test target, either on the page or available through a link.
+A text transcript containing all the visual and auditory information of the test target is available, either on the page or available through a link.

-### Expectation 2

-The text transcript (from expectation 1) contains all the visual and auditory information of the test target.

 **Note**: A "text transcript" in the context of this rule is defined in WCAG 2 as a [alternative for time based media](https://www.w3.org/TR/WCAG21/#dfn-alternative-for-time-based-media).

 ## Assumptions

-This rule assumes that a mechanism is available to start the video and that the video element is not simply used to display the poster.
+This rule assumes that a mechanism is available to start the video and that the video element is not simply used to display the [poster](https://www.w3.org/TR/html5/semantics-embedded-content.html#element-attrdef-video-poster).

 ## Accessibility support